 Second generation takes over.

 Grandma's children took the restaurant in 1970 and ran it for twenty years.
 The full bar opened in this era.
-Word traveled — slowly at first, then all at once.
+Word traveled.
 Visalia regulars started making the drive on Friday nights.
-"The owner makes a mean margarita" became a phrase repeated by reviewers for the next sixty years.
+"The owner makes a mean margarita" became a phrase repeated for the next sixty years.

 Porterville opens.
 Grandma passes.

-The Henderson Avenue location in Porterville opens its doors.
+The Henderson Avenue location in Porterville opens.
 Same family.
 Same recipes.
 Same red sauce, hauled over from the Lindsay kitchen so the consistency wouldn't drift.

 Ruben runs the kitchens.